bsc-pm/tampi/README.md

 # Task-Aware MPI Library

+:warning: **IMPORTANT:** :warning: The current library (TAMPI-OPT) implements significant optimizations.
+Some features have been dropped and some others are not supported yet.
+The following changes apply:

+* The library does not support request-based MPI operations.
+The following functions are no longer implemented: `MPI_Wait`, `MPI_Waitall`, `TAMPI_Iwait`, `TAMPI_Iwaitall`.
+Instead, the application should use blocking operations like `MPI_Recv` or `MPI_Send`, or the TAMPI non-blocking variants like `TAMPI_Isend` or `TAMPI_Irecv`, which do not provide a request.
+  Check these TAMPI variants in `src/include/TAMPI_Wrappers.h`.
+* All point-to-point and collective operations are supported except for `MPI_Sendrecv` and `MPI_Sendrecv_replace`.
+* Fortran applications are not supported for the moment.

 The Task-Aware MPI or TAMPI library extends the functionality of standard MPI libraries by providing new mechanisms for improving the interoperability between parallel task-based programming models, such as OpenMP and OmpSs-2, and MPI communications.
 This library allows